Cognigy/Documentation/docs/en/docs/live-agent/conversation/agent-inject.md

 1. Open **Live Agent Settings** field in the **Handover to Agent** Node editor.
 2. Enter in **Live Agent Inbox Id** field the correct Inbox Id in Live Agent.
 3. Activate the toggle switch **Allow to reply as user via UI**.
-When enabled a tab **Reply to Bot** will be added to the human Agents Reply field allowing to reply as an end user in Live Agent.
+When enabled a tab **Reply to Bot** will be added to the human agents  Reply field allowing to reply as an end user in Live Agent.

 The **Handover to Agent** Node initiates the handover to Live Agent depending on the Node editor settings.